nfdi4health/ldh-deployment/README.md

 ```
 Wait a minute and direct browser to http://localhost:3000 to reach signup page.
-Iy you get a "502 Bad Gateway" wait a litte longer.
+If you get a "502 Bad Gateway" wait a litte longer.

 ## Destroy all

-* If you like to completely destroy your testing installation
+* If you like to completely destroy your testing installation including data and password
 ```bash
 docker compose down
 docker volume rm seek-solr-data seek-filestore seek-cache seek-db